EmilHvitfeldt/R-text-data/README.md

 ### schrute

-This **schrute** containscomplete script transcription for The Office (US) television show.
+This **schrute** contains complete script transcription for The Office (US) television show.

 ``` r